Contemporary clowning

-Contemporary clowning is a school of physical comedy that emphasizes interactivity with the audience and surroundings, use of props and a level of absurdity.
+Contemporary clowning (also called modern clowning) is a school of physical comedy that emphasizes interactivity with the audience and surroundings, use of props and a level of absurdity.
 While it can overlap with the classic white-face school of clowning, the term also refers to a form of experimental comedy that is considered distinct.

 In 21st century comedy, clowning exists alongside stand up, sketch comedy, improv, and slapstick.
 It is one of the major formats at comedy festivals around the world, including the Edinburgh Fringe Festival.

 Characteristics

 Clowning is highly visual with an extensive use of costumes, makeup and props that are largely absent from the other popular styles of live comedy performance of improv and stand-up.
-While many modern clown performers do wear makeup and costumes as part of their act, they do not generally don the “red nose” clown persona.
+While many contemporary clown performers do wear makeup and costumes as part of their act, they do not generally don the “red nose” clown persona.

 In addition, clowning is notably less verbal than stand-up, improv or sketch with a notable use of silence as a technique.
 Clowning is distinctive for its lack of a fourth wall, featuring high audience engagement.
 Many acts can have vulgar and carnal moments, including full nudity.

 Clowning also emphasizes vulnerability as a way for the performer to connect with the audience, as well as the development of the performer's individual voice.

 Some performers have cited they were drawn to clowning because of the flexibility and lack of rules in the experimental form, in contrast to improv or sketch, which have become more rigid in format as the disciplines have matured.

 Schools

 While traditional clown schools like École Philippe Gaulier in France have drawn students from around the world for decades, regional programs like the Lyric Hyperion, The Clown School and the Idiot Workshop have made Los Angeles a regional hub for clown education.

 The Los Angeles clown schools have emerged as alternatives to local comedy training centers such as the Groundlings and Upright Citizens Brigade, which focus more on sketch comedy and stand-up.
 Some note that the lack of a dominant theater industry in Los Angeles, as compared to New York or London, has given clowning the freedom to more quickly in the city as it allows for more greater risk-taking.
+The Pig Iron Theatre Company and their school have contributed to Philadelphia becoming a hub of contemporary clowning.